jessicatorreslima/desafio-asksuite/README.md

 ]
 ```

-If the API cannot find any room available in the check-in/check-out period provided, it will return the message the website provides, as shown in the example below:
+If the API is unable to find any available rooms for the provided check-in/check-out period, it will return an HTTP status code of 400 along with an error message provided by the website, as shown in the example below:

 ```JSON
 {